-Decreasing carbon emissions in the transportation sector requires a concerted set of policies that focus on simultaneously electrifying the transportation system, while reducing driving demand and increasing mode share on public transit and active transportation infrastructure.
+Decreasing carbon emissions in the transportation sector requires a concerted set of policies that focus on simultaneously electrifying the transportation system, while reducing driving demand and increasing mode share (the percentage of commuters using a particular mode of transport) of public transit and active transportation (any humanpowered mode of transportation).

-Saint Paul has made significant strides towards increasing public transit and active transportation usage.
+Saint Paul has made significant strides toward increasing public transit and active transportation usage.
 The opening of the eleven-mile Green Line light rail system in 2014 connected the central business districts of Saint Paul and Minneapolis.
 Twenty-seven miles of new biking infrastructure have also been added since 2015.
-Biking in the Twin Cities has gone up by 13 percent since 2000, and driving has reduced by 6%.
+Biking in the Twin Cities has gone up by 13% since 2000, and driving has been reduced by 6%.

 Saint Paul has developed far-reaching plans that will influence transportation and land-use decision making in the coming years.
-The city recently updated its comprehensive plan that will guide the city's development for the next twenty years.
-The plan seeks to provide true transportation choice in the city by 2040 by improving the number of transportation options available to residents, substantially increasing the number of new developments that are "transit-oriented" and providing high-quality sidewalks throughout the city.
-The city has also released versions of transit, bicycle and pedestrian plans as addendums to the comprehensive plan that seek to increase transit frequency and reliability and make walking and biking easy, safe and comfortable throughout the city.
+In 2019, the city approved its updated Comprehensive Plan that will guide the city's development for the next twenty years.
+The plan calls for improving the transportation options available to residents, substantially increasing the number of new transit oriented developments, and providing high quality sidewalks throughout the city, so that by 2040 every resident has true transportation choice.
+The city has also released versions of transit, bicycle, and pedestrian plans as addendums to the Comprehensive Plan that seek to increase transit frequency and reliability and make walking and biking easy, safe, and comfortable throughout the city.

-Figure 3.
+Map 11.
 Percentile of exposure to poor air quality (based on national data) from traffic particulate matter emissions.
 Data collected from USEPA tool EJSCREEN and based on proximity to varying traffic volumes.